 Given any three distinct points, they all lie on either a line, hypercycle, horocycle, or circle.

-If the Gaussian curvature of the plane is −1 then the geodesic curvature of a horocycle is 1 and of a hypercycle is between 0 and 1.[1]
+If the Gaussian curvature of the plane is −1, then the geodesic curvature of a horocycle is 1 and that of a hypercycle is between 0 and 1.[1]

-Unlike Euclidean triangles, where the angles always add up to π radians (180°, a straight angle), in hyperbolic geometry the sum of the angles of a hyperbolic triangle is always strictly less than π radians (180°, a straight angle).
-The difference is referred to as the defect.
+Unlike Euclidean triangles, where the angles always add up to π radians (180°, a straight angle), in hyperbolic space the sum of the angles of a triangle is always strictly less than π radians (180°).
+The difference is called the defect.
+Generally, the defect of a convex hyperbolic polygon with sides is its angle sum subtracted from .

-The area of a hyperbolic triangle is given by its defect in radians multiplied by R2.
-As a consequence, all hyperbolic triangles have an area that is less than or equal to R2π.
+The area of a hyperbolic triangle is given by its defect in radians multiplied by R2, which is also true for all convex hyperbolic polygons.[2]
+Therefore all hyperbolic triangles have an area less than or equal to R2π.
 The area of a hyperbolic ideal triangle in which all three angles are 0° is equal to this maximum.

 As in Euclidean geometry, each hyperbolic triangle has an incircle.
-In hyperbolic geometry, if all three of its vertices lie on a horocycle or hypercycle, then the triangle has no circumscribed circle.
+In hyperbolic space, if all three of its vertices lie on a horocycle or hypercycle, then the triangle has no circumscribed circle.

 As in spherical and elliptical geometry, in hyperbolic geometry if two triangles are similar, they must be congruent.